georgringer/t3monitoring/README.rst

 ------------

 Before you can actually monitor any installation, you need to install the extension *t3monitoring_client* on every installation (called "client").
 This extension provides the data which will be fetched by the master installation.
-You can find this extension on github (https://github.com/georgringer/t3monitoring_client) or later in the TER.
+Install this extension via :composer:`t3monitor/t3monitoring_client` or from :t3ext:`t3monitoring_client`.

 .. important:: Please secure the installation as much as possible, as it contains data of all your clients.
    Restrict access by running it in your intranet only, or at least use a *Basic HTTP Authentication*.

 Create the clients
 """"""""""""""""""